 The silence wasn't empty.
 It was full — of sensation, fear, and the effort of staying upright.

-If you grew up being called “mute,” “difficult,” or “uncooperative,” I’m sorry.
-You deserved defenders.
-You deserved adults who could translate: they’re overwhelmed, not rude.
-You deserved spaces that didn’t demand performance as the entry fee for belonging.
+If you grew up being called "mute," "difficult," or "uncooperative," you deserved defenders.
+You deserved adults who could translate: they're overwhelmed, not rude.
+You deserved spaces that didn't demand performance as the entry fee for belonging.

 If someone had defended my quiet, my nervous system might have learned it was allowed to rest.

-Whether you’re an autistic adult finding language for old wounds, or someone trying to support a quiet child with more care than you were shown — thank you for reading.
-Silence is communication.
+Whether you're an autistic adult finding language for old wounds, or someone trying to support a quiet child with more care than you were shown — silence is communication.
 Safety is support.
-And you don’t have to earn your right to be here.
+And you don't have to earn your right to be here.

 Frequently Asked Questions

-Can a child have both selective mutism and autism at the same time?
+Can a person have both selective mutism and autism?

-What signs suggest that selective mutism might be linked to autism?
+What signs suggest selective mutism might be linked to autism?